davidabacon/homebridge-filebased-contactsensor/README.md

 This plugin sensor monitors the modification time of an "open file" and a "closed file" to determine the state of a door.

-For background, this is my way of kluding together integration of a yolink door sensors into homekit.
+For background, this is my way of kludging together integration of a yolink door sensors into homekit.

 My particular setup relies on several interconnected components: